 After your orientation you’ll move in with a local family and study Mandarin intensively for four weeks.
-There’s an average of 3 hours of Mandarin tuition per day, 5 days a week, allowing you to grasp a usable level of spoken Chinese, which will be essential for your time spent working in a school.
+There’s an average of 3 hours of private Mandarin tuition per day, 5 days a week, allowing you to grasp a usable level of spoken Chinese, which will be essential for your time spent working in a school.

 The teaching style of this Mandarin course is modern and progressive in its approach, with students being placed in practical situations to learn oral Mandarin, and classes often being moved outside the classroom to locations such as local food markets or the banks of West Lake.
 At the end of the month, you’ll receive an internationally accredited certificate proving a competency in Mandarin (HSK certificate).

 Outside of the classroom, you’ll be offered occasional free cultural experiences (e.g. Tai Chi and Kung Fu lessons – depending on the season and availability), and will have plenty of time to make new Chinese friends in the evenings and weekends.

 Our gap year programs and paid placements in China give you the chance to help with English lessons and other activities.
 Your time could also include playing sport, and organising after-school clubs for music, drama, etc. You tell us what you want to help with and we will make it happen!